hyosubkim/bayes-toolbox/README.md

 - Hierarchical (multi-level) model of metric outcome with single categorical and single metric predictors (ANCOVA)
 - Hierarchical (multi-level) model of metric outcome with two categorical predictors (two-way ANOVA)
 - Hierarchical (multi-level) model of metric outcome with multiple categorical predictors and repeated measures (mixed-model ANOVA)
+- Logistic regression models incorporating categorical or metric predictors

 ## Are there any plans to further develop BST?
 Yes, there will be much more coming soon!
 I plan to add the following in the near future:

-- Bayesian logistic regression
 - Bayes Factors
 - Bayesian meta-analysis
 - Bayesian spectral analysis
 - Model selection
-- Incorporating prior and posterior predictive checks into the examples
+- Incorporating prior and posterior predictive checks into all of the examples (currently, only logistic regression notebook has example of prior predictive check)
 - Incorporating maximum entropy priors

 ## Other related Python projects